synox/add-quik-video/README.md

 To simplify adding any files to Quik.

 # Caveats
-- Only works on MacOs
+- Only works on macOS
 - The application has to be restarted for the files to be visible.
 - Thumbnails are not displayed in Media View
 - !!
 It may break your GoPro Quik Database and you might not be able to open Quik any more.